-Ensayos is committed to the biodiversity conservation processes in Tierra del Fuego, and for this reason Ensayo #6: Holy Peat! sets out to be a spectacular window into ecosystems that are relatively unknown yet essential to the preservation of life on our planet: peat bogs.
-This Ensayo is dedicated to policy, stewardship, and awareness regarding the ecosystemic value of peat bogs.
+Ensayo #6 sets out to be a window into ecosystems that are relatively unknown but essential to the preservation of life on our planet: peat bogs.
+Dedicated to policy, care, and awareness of the ecosystemic importance of peat bogs, Ensayo #6 is committed to the biodiversity conservation processes of the new Patagonian Peatland Initiative and others like it around the world.

 When glaciers receded 12,000 years ago, the weight of their ice left indentations in the landscape.
 These pools filled up with organic material and water and eventually became wetlands brimming with flora, fauna and microorganisms.
 The distinctive feature of peat, the semi-decomposed matter that extends several meters below the bog’s living surface, is its capacity for storing carbon—a result of the low oxygen, high acidity, and absence of decomposing microorganisms in these submerged bogs.
 Chile’s Patagonian peat bogs contain 4.7 times more carbon than the entire biomass of the country’s forests—4,800 million tons, which accumulated over 18,000 years.
 Peat bogs are under threat of mining and unsustainable moss extraction.
 Conserving peat bogs is critical for mitigating and adapting to climate change.